-Moving to Charleston?
-With its stunning beaches, great weather, and plenty of things to do for all ages, Charleston is one of the best cities to live in the South, and even one of the best places to live in the U.S.!
-If you’re considering living in Charleston, check out these five safe, affordable neighborhoods!
+Relocating to Charleston?
+With its stunning beaches, great weather, and plenty of things to do for all ages—this South Carolina city is one of the best places to live in the South, and one of the best cities for year-round weather.
+Check out these five safe, affordable neighborhoods in Charleston!

 Radcliffeborough

-Bordered by the historical King Street and major thoroughfares like Rutledge Ave and Calhoun St, Radcliffeborough’s central location provides quick access from one end of the city to the other and direct paths to both the Ashley River and the Atlantic.
+Bordered by the historical King Street and major roads like Rutledge Ave, Radcliffeborough’s central location provides quick access from one end of the city to the other and direct paths to both the Ashley River and the Atlantic.
 You’ll also find plenty of green spaces nearby while living in Radcliffeborough, with Marion Square bordering it and Cannon Park only 11 minutes away.
 Plus, this scenic Charleston neighborhood offers more visual appeal with historical Colonial homes throughout Radcliffeborough and Ashley Hall.
-There’s even the Spoleto Festival, an annual event which takes place in century-year-old venues in the area.
+There’s even the Spoleto Festival, an annual Charleston event that takes place in century-year-old venues in the area.

 Things to Do in Radcliffeborough

 Shop art, food, novelties, and more at the Charleston City Market.
 Explore touring and permanent exhibits of paintings, photography, sculptures, and more at the Halsey Institute of Contemporary Art.
 With free daily admission, pose with a set of giant Megalodon jaws, and see nearly 1,000 fossils from dinosaurs, ocean animals, and other organisms throughout time at the Mace Brown Museum of Natural History.
-Sip on a refreshing craft cocktail and sample meats and cheeses like Lamb Prosciutto and Roomano Pradera from The Belmont.
-Savor a gourmet Pig & Fig sandwich or a vegetarian Sloppy Chili Cheese Dog from Brown Dog Deli.
+Or visit America’s First Museum and take a walk through history in galleries like Early Days and Historic Textiles or exhibits like Becoming Americans at The Charleston Museum.
+Sip on a refreshing craft cocktail and sample meats and cheeses like Prosciutto and Grafton Cloth Bound Cheddar from The Belmont.
+Savor a juicy “Super Smash Bros” Burger, Wes’ French Onion Grilled Cheese, or vegetarian Santa Fe Black Bean Wrap from Brown Dog Deli.
 Make reservations at Swamp Fox Restaurant to listen to jazz and savor breakfast dishes like the Swamp Fox Stack or a Grilled Bagel & Smoked Salmon.
 Order a Sausage Biscuit or buy some pimento cheese to take home from Callie’s Hot Little Biscuit.
-Or enjoy authentic Korean fare like Jajangmon and Bul-Go-Gee dishes at Mama Kims.
+Or enjoy authentic Korean fare like Jajangmon, Bi-Bim-Bop and Bul-Go-Gee dishes at Mama Kims.

 Riverland Terrace

-Riverland Terrace is an affordable option for people moving to Charleston who’d like to live on the scenic James Island and retreat from the busier side of the city.
-Instead of busy city life, residents in Riverland Terrace fill their time enjoying gorgeous waterfront views, public green space, and historic sites.
-Plus, the Riverland Terrace Neighborhood Association sponsors events throughout the year like the Holiday Golf Cart Parade, Windmill Day, annual clean-up days, and more, giving residents plenty of community events to participate in.
-An LGBTQ-friendly neighborhood, Riverland Terrace is a comfortable, quiet place to live for families of all kinds, with access to schools like Harbor View Elementary.
+Located on James Island, Riverland Terrace is an affordable option for people moving to Charleston who’d like to retreat from the busier side of the city.
+Residents in Riverland Terrace often fill their time enjoying gorgeous waterfront views, public green space, and historic sites.
+Plus, the Riverland Terrace Neighborhood Association sponsors events throughout the year like the Holiday Golf Cart Parade, Food Truck Fridays, annual clean-up days, and more—giving residents plenty of community events to participate in.
+And as an LGBTQ-friendly neighborhood, Riverland Terrace is a comfortable, quiet place to live for families of all kinds, with access to schools like Harbor View Elementary.

 Things to Do in Riverland Terrace